 See Downtown Eugene

 Start at Kesey Square, named for the statue dedicated to One Flew Over the Cuckoo's Nest author Ken Kesey.
 Here street art and enriching cultural events spark unexpected wonder.
-Downtown hums with cult destinations like VooDoo Doughnuts, Sizzle Pie and Off the Waffle.
+Downtown hums with cult destinations like VooDoo Doughnuts, Slice and Off the Waffle.
 For farm-to-table dining and an authentic feel for Eugene culture, try Party Downtown.
 Here you can get plenty of locally-sourced, organic and innovative dishes.
-Downtown Eugene has many concert venues and theaters, a boutique movie theater, an arcade lounge and several tea and coffee shops.
+Downtown Eugene also has many concert venues and theaters, a boutique movie theater, an arcade lounge and several tea and coffee shops.

 Visit the Market District